-(permanent crops).
+The Tuolumne River Flood Mitigation and Direct Recharge Project (Project) is intended to be a cooperative long-term Project between Modesto Irrigation District (MID) MID and the NDE landowners and is designed to be implemented with no impacts to MID's existing agricultural and urban customers.
+Currently developed agriculture in the NDE areas of the Modesto subbasinSubbasin is estimated to be approximately 36,000 acres, of which approximately 30,000 acres is deciduous fruits and nuts (permanent crops).
 With limited exception, the entire NDE area is solely reliant on groundwater from the Modesto subbasin.
-The Project is different than the Modesto Irrigation District In-lieu and Direct Recharge Project, namely from a timing perspective, and involves the delivery of approximately 20,000 AF of surface water from the Tuolumne River in Wet and Above Normal water years (WYs) through a limited number of new points of diversions off MID's existing irrigation conveyance infrastructure and subsequent conveyance through newly constructed private irrigation conveyance infrastructure for storage and direct recharge during the non-growing season.
+The Project is different than differs from the Modesto Irrigation District In-lieu and Direct Recharge Project, namely from a timing perspective, and involves the delivery of approximately 20,000 AF of surface water from the Tuolumne River in Wet and Above Normal water years (WYs) through a limited number of new points of diversions off MID's existing irrigation conveyance infrastructure and subsequent conveyance through newly constructed private irrigation conveyance infrastructure for storage and direct rechargeWYs during the non-growing season.
 Historically (1972-2020), Wet and Above Normal WYs have occurred approximately 47% of the time on the Tuolumne River.
-In addition to measurable benefits to groundwater resources within the Modesto subbasin, this Project is intended to mitigate flood releases from Don Pedro Reservoir during the winter months whereby reducing impacts on the lower Tuolumne River (City of Modesto and growers near the confluence of the lower Tuolumne River and the San Joaquin River), the San Joaquin River and the Delta.
-Under the current Final Environmental Impact Statement for the relicensing of Don Pedro Reservoir, there is estimated to be approximately 1,500,000 AF of surface water in Wet WYs and 620,000 AF of surface water in Above Normal WYs in the Tuolumne River above and beyond that necessary to meeting existing customer demands (all Tuolumne River Partners) and the recommended instream flow obligations.
+In addition to measurable benefits to groundwater resources within the Modesto subbasin Subbasin, this Project is intended to mitigate flood releases from Don Pedro Reservoir during the winter months whereby reducing impacts on the lower Tuolumne River (City of Modesto and growers near the confluence of the lower Tuolumne River and the San Joaquin River), the San Joaquin River and the Delta.
+Under the current Final Environmental Impact Statement for the relicensing of Don Pedro Reservoir, there is estimated to be approximately 1,500,000 AF of surface water in Wet WYs and 620,000 AF of surface water in Above Normal WYs in the Tuolumne River above and beyond that.
+These water volumes exceed what is necessary to meetingmeet existing customer demands (all Tuolumne River Partners) and the recommended instream flow obligations.
 As a result, 20,000 AF of Tuolumne River surface water to applicable NDE areas during the non-growing season amounts to approximately 1% and 3% of available surface water supply respectively, for Wet and Above Normal WYs.
 New licenses for diversions/water rights may be required for this Project.

-The public and other agencies will be notified of the planned or ongoing implementation of PMA activities through the outreach and communication channels identified in the GSP, during the preparation process of the PEIR (if applicable), and during updates presented at regularly scheduled STRGBA GSA meetings.
+The public and other agencies will be notified of the planned or ongoing implementation of PMAProject activities through the outreach and communication channels identified in the GSP, during the preparation process of the PEIR (if applicable), and during updates presented at regularly scheduled STRGBA GSA meetings.
 Noticing will occur as potential activities are being considered for implementation, and as ongoing and planned activities are implemented.
-Noticing will inform the public and other agencies that the proponent is considering or will be implementing the PMA and will provide a description of the actions that will be taken.
+Noticing will inform the public and other agencies that the proponent is considering or will be implementing the PMAProject and will provide a description of the actions that will be taken.

-Public and/or inter-agency noticing may be facilitated through the GSA's board meetings and/or District meetings, associated website(s), inter-basin coordination meetings, other public meetings hosted by the GSAs, GSP annual reports and five-year updates, public scoping meetings, and/or environmental/regulatory permitting notification processes.
+Public and/or inter-agency noticing may be facilitated through the GSA's boardSTRGBA GSA meetings and/or Districtlocal agency meetings, associated website(s), inter-basin coordination meetings, other public meetings hosted by the GSAs, GSP annual reportsAnnual Reports and five-year updatesPeriodic Evaluations, public scoping meetings, and/or environmental/regulatory applicable permitting notification processes.

-Required permitting and regulatory review would be initiated through consultation with applicable governing agencies.
-Surface water would be diverted for this Project by MID through existing pre- and post-1914 water rights.
-Governing agencies that may be consulted for this Project include but are not limited to the State Water Resources Control Board (SWRCB), the County(ies) of Stanislaus and/or Tuolumne, and DWR.
+Required permitting and regulatory review would be initiated as necessary through consultation with applicable governing agencies.
+Surface water would be diverted forthrough this Projectproject by MID throughvia existing pre- and post-1914 water rights.
+Governing agencies that may be consulted for this Project include but are not limited to the State Water Resources Control Board (SWRCB), the County(ies) of Stanislaus and/or Tuolumne Counties, USBR, and DWR.